usnistgov/nist_cdsaxs/README.md

 conda create --name cdsaxs_dev python
 ```
 > [!IMPORTANT]
 > If you're using a Jupyter notebook, use `conda create --name cdsaxs_dev python ipykernel` to install ipykernel as well.
-Installation with pip is untested.
+Installation with pip did not work in our testing.
 >

 4. Activate the environment, replacing `cdsaxs_dev` with your environment name if it is different.